synergycodes/ng-diagram/docs/styling.md

 # Styling

-ngDiagram offers a well-structured design system with clear separation of concerns.
-Its styling system is based on a minimal but sufficient set of primitives, tokens, and component variables that enable consistent theming and customization across all library components.
+ngDiagram provides a well-structured design system with a clear separation of concerns.
+Its styling is based on a minimal yet sufficient set of primitives, tokens, and component-level variables that support consistent theming and easy customization across all library components.

+In addition to the design system, the library includes components, directives, and CSS classes to help you build consistent and interactive diagram interfaces.

 ## Design System Architecture